 On The Bench by Harry Meadley.
 Image: Harry Meadley

-Building on Meadley’s interest in humour as a device to explore complex issues and spurred on by his circumstances as an artist contemplating his own trajectory, On the Bench is a part biographical, part autobiographical work, where personal concerns and modes of navigation are highlighted and imagined futures are articulated.
+Spurred on by his circumstances as an artist contemplating his own trajectory, On the Bench is a part biographical, part autobiographical work, where personal concerns are foregrounded and imagined futures are articulated.

-On the Bench is a central feature of In Dialogue; the final programme to be presented by UP Projects on The Floating Cinema.
-In Dialogue responds to the content and concept of Harry Meadley’s commission and features a film programme that has been conceived thematically in response to Meadley’s new work.
+On the Bench is a central feature of In Dialogue, the final programme to be presented by UP Projects on The Floating Cinema.
+Alongside this new artwork, In Dialogue presents a corresponding programme of films and documentaries that echo the themes of dedication, perseverance and determination that feature in Meadley’s new artwork.

-Full details about the programme and how to book tickets will be announced soon.
+Full details about the film programme and how to book tickets are HERE.

-The Floating Cinema will tour to the following eight locations; Sheffield, Rotherham, Swinton, Doncaster, Thorne, Goole, South Ferriby and Hull from 1st July – 13th August 2017 and will feature a programme of independent films that expand on the themes of On the Bench.
+The Floating Cinema will tour to the following eight locations; Sheffield, Rotherham, Swinton, Doncaster, Thorne, Goole, South Ferriby and Hull from 1st July – 13th August 2017.

 On the Bench is a commission by UP Projects for The Floating Cinema.